makrai/notes/campagnano22-sem-role-emo.md

   semantic constituents, namely, emotional CUEs, EXPERIENCER s, TARGETs and STIMULI

-## Emotion Taxonomy.
-Among the studies that aim to identify the fundamental
+## Emotion Taxonomy

 * Ekman (1992) proposed a set of six categories: anger, disgust, fear, joy, sadness and surprise
 * Plutchik (1980): the same set with two additions: anticipation and trust
 * Russell (1980) proposed the circumplex model where every emotion can be described by three continuous values: arousal, dominance and valence.
 More
-* more fine-grained sets of emotions, ranging from 12 (Cowen+ 2019b) to 28
+* more fine-grained sets of emotions, ranging from 12 (Cowen+ 2019b) to 28 categories (Cowen and Keltner, 2020),
-  categories (Cowen and Keltner, 2020), devised depending on the context of the study, eg speech prosody and facial expressions
+  * devised depending on the modality of the study, eg speech prosody and facial expressions
 * analysis of Demszky+ (2020) over a fine-grained set of 28 emotions suggests
-  * a large number of categories results in more frequent disagreements on similar classes (such as anger and annoyance, or excitement and joy) which, ~> low inter-annotator agreement and unbalanced distributions among some of these categories
+  * a large number of categories results in more frequent disagreements on similar classes (such as anger and annoyance, or excitement and joy) ~>
+    * low inter-annotator agreement and
+    * unbalanced distributions among some of these categories
 * we adopt Plutchik’s Wheel of Emotions (Plutchik, 2001), which provides clearly distinct and well-defined coarse-grained categories, whose composition can be used to virtually describe all other fine-grained sets